nanjingboy/muse/README.md

 # muse

-A  JavaScript parser inspired by babel written with Rust.
+A small JavaScript parser written in Rust.